va3c/viewer/va3c-hacker/dev-notes.md

 Dev Notes
 ===

+2014-12-29 ~ Theo

+Started the Hacker Cookbook and moved three scripts into it:

+* Enable drag objects
+* Edit spline
+* Enable camera follow

+The idea is that each script:

+* may be loaded on demand from VA3C Hacker
+* has its own stand alone demo
+* may be loaded on demand by any other app from anywhere

+Started adding each of the scripts to the Hacker Readme - each has its own issues.

+2014-12-27 ~ Theo

+Edit Spline function progressing with delightful alacrity.

 2014-12-06 ~ Theo

 * Loading STL files well-streamlined
 * Exploring the issues of the iframe within an iframe.
-There are many
+There are many.

 Seem mostly to be able to open HTML, JSON, OBJ and STL files w=either by URL or by content from GitHub, Hacker or Hackette.
 It took too long to get here.
-And there's more simplificaion to be done.
+And there's more simplification to be done.

 2014-12-05 ~ Theo